Last Updated on August 30, 2021 by Paul Guzman

 How to care for indoor plants.
 Most people will spend time indoors rather than outdoors during the winter or hot seasons.
 Here are some great ideas and tips to help you enjoy great-looking indoor plants throughout the cold or hot summer months.

-First, here is a list of indoor plants that are easy to care and not much water.
+First, here is a list of indoor plants that are easy to care for and do not require alot of water.

 - Mother-in-laws-tongue (Sanseveria)